ssvlabs/ssv-keys/README.md

 To run you will use the "shares" command

 **Input parameters:**
-- keystore (ks) = The validator keystore file path.
-Only one keystore file can be specified using this argument
-- keystore-path (kp) = The path to the folder containing validator keystore files.
-If a folder is provided, all keystore files within the provided folder will be split according to the provided arguments.
-This argument should not be used together with the `keystore` argument
+- keystore (ks) = The path to either a validator keystore file or a folder that contains multiple validator keystore files.
+If a folder is provided, it will split in bulk all the keystore files within it according to the additional arguments provided
 - password (ps) = The keystore file encryption password, if a folder was provided the password will be used for all keystore files in the folder
 - operator-ids (oids) = Comma-separated list of operator IDs.
 The amount must be 3f+1 compatible
 - operator-keys (oks) = Comma-separated list of operator keys (same sequence as operator ids).
 The amount must be 3f+1 compatible